Solar power plants are amazing pieces of engineering. But how exactly do they work?

 One interesting example of this kind of power plant can be found in Juelich, North-Rhine Westphalia, Germany.
 The facility is spread over an area of 18,000 square km and houses more than 2,000 heliostats that focus sunlight onto a central 60-meter high tower.

 The U.S. Department of Energy and other electric utility companies built and operated the first demonstration solar power tower near Barstow, California, during the 1980s and 1990s.

 Some are currently in development in Chile too.

-Today, in the U.S., there are three solar power tower plants in operation.
+Today, in the U.S., three solar power tower plants have been constructed.
 These are the 392 MW Ivanpah Solar Power Facility in Ivanpah Dry Lake California, the 110 MW Crescent Dunes Solar Energy Project in Nevada (which is not currently in operation), and the 5 MW Sierra Sun Tower in the Mojave Desert, California (which has been shut down).

 Some towers also make use of water as the heat-transfer fluid.
 More advanced systems are currently being researched and tested that will use nitrate salts because of their higher heat transfer and storage properties compared to water and air.